kyverno/policy-reporter-docs/content/02. core/targets.md

 Channels uses the same `token`, `minimumPriority` and `skipExistingOnStartup` configuration as the root target if not defined.

-#### Send notification based on namespace prefix to a dedicated GoogleChat Group
+#### Send notification based on namespace prefix to a dedicated Telegram Chat

 ```yaml
 telegram: